When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 While melatonin tends to be an affordable supplement, melatonin gummies are usually more expensive than tablets or pills.
 Some products may have higher prices due to their brand name, additional active ingredients, or other factors such as marketing costs.
 As long as you choose a reliable brand, there’s no reason to stretch your budget when buying melatonin gummies.

-Flavors & Gummy Types
+Flavors and Gummy Types

 Different brands of melatonin gummies use natural or artificial sources to provide a wide range of flavors.
 Gummy varieties with various textures are also available, including vegan products made from fruit pectin.
 None of these factors make the gummy more or less effective, so the best approach is to choose a melatonin gummy that suits your palate and that you will enjoy taking.